Songwriters Hall of Fame: Global Ambassador Award

 In 2017, Pitbull was presented the Global Ambassador Award.
-The award is given to an individual "whose music has true worldwide appeal, crossing genre, cultural and national boundaries".
+The award is given to a person "whose music has true worldwide appeal, crossing genre, cultural and national boundaries".

 Hal David Starlight Award

-First presented in 2004 as the Starlight Award, the prize was renamed in 2006 as the Hal David Starlight Award in honor of the SHOF Chairman's longtime support of young songwriters.
-Award recipients are gifted songwriters who are at an apex in their careers and are making a significant impact in the music industry via their original songs.
+First presented in 2004 as the Starlight Award, the prize was renamed in 2006 as the Hal David Starlight Award to honor the former SHOF chairman's support of young songwriters.
+Award recipients are "gifted songwriters who are at an apex in their careers and are making a significant impact in the music industry via their original songs".